azaho/btbench/README.md

-# BrainTreeBenchmark (BT-bench)
+# Neuroprobe

-BT-bench is a suite of 19 standardized decoding tasks for evaluating foundation models on intracranial brain responses to naturalistic stimuli.
+Neuroprobe is a benchmark that reveals the relationship between tasks in the brain.
+It consists of 19 standardized decoding tasks derived from intracranial brain responses to naturalistic stimuli.
 The benchmark is based on the BrainTreebank dataset, which contains stereoelectroencephalography (SEEG) recordings from 10 patients watching Hollywood movies.

 ## Overview

-BT-bench enables systematic evaluation of computational models on multimodal neural decoding tasks across:
+Neuroprobe enables systematic evaluation of computational models on multimodal neural decoding tasks across:
 - Visual features (brightness, motion flow, faces)
 - Auditory features (volume, pitch)
 - Language features (speech detection, word properties)